(From 9 a.m. to 4 p.m. with a lunch break in between).

 Kathmandu Day tour starts after your hearty breakfast in the hotel.
-Our city/tour guide will pick you at the hotel for short drive or walks (depending upon walking distance).
+Our city/tour guide will pick you up at the hotel for a short drive or walk (depending upon walking distance).

-Tour begins right from the heart of Kathmandu city around old Durbar Square (Palace and Courtyard).
-It is an amazing place within hub of metropolitan city.
-So, you will be in the midst of med-vial and ancient era of old temples and palaces of Malla times to late Shah period.
+The tour begins right from the heart of Kathmandu city around old Durbar Square (Palace and Courtyard).
+It is an amazing place within the hub of a metropolitan city.
+So, you will be in the midst of a med-vial and ancient era of old temples and palaces of Malla times to the late Shah period.

 Visit uncountable historical sites and monuments around Kathmandu Durbar Square.
-At the same time, visit Kumari Ghar (Living Goddess), and vicious Kal Bhairab, red monkey god (Hanuman).
-This memorable visit includes intricate carvings sights around Kathmandu Durbar Square.
+At the same time, visit Kumari Ghar (Living Goddess) and vicious Kal Bhairab, red monkey god (Hanuman).
+This memorable visit includes intricate carvings and sights around Kathmandu Durbar Square.

-Buildings of Malla dynasty who ruled three palaces of Kathmandu, Patan, and Bhaktapur cities within Kathmandu valley can be seen.
-In addition, visit temple of Goddess Taleju (legend story the goddess played dice with King Jaya Prakash Malla).
+Buildings of the Malla dynasty, which ruled three palaces of Kathmandu, Patan, and Bhaktapur cities within Kathmandu valley, can be seen.
+In addition, visit the temple of Goddess Taleju (legend story the goddess played dice with King Jaya Prakash Malla).

-The Durbar Square is lively with colorful life of street vendors, selling curios, flutes, and other handicrafts within Kastamandap rest house.
-The rest house is constructed from the wood of a single tree where name Kathmandu derived from, built in 1596 A.D. by King Laxmi Narsingh Malla.
+The Durbar Square is lively with the colorful life of street vendors selling curios, flutes, and other handicrafts within the Kastamandap rest house.
+The rest house is constructed from the wood of a single tree where the name Kathmandu derived from, built-in 1596 A.D. by King Laxmi Narsingh Malla.

-Beside the things mentioned below there are many things to visit in Kathmandu.
+Besides the things mentioned below, there are many things to visit in Kathmandu.
 You can visit yourself also.
 Take time and explore those places.

 What to visit around Kathmandu Durbar Square: